Gus-the-Goose/digital-minds-sprint-submission/README.md

 ## Pseudonyms

-The report and public research materials use **Jane** for the human participant/researcher when she appears inside model-visible material, and **Victor** for the persistent OpenClaw agent-persona.
-These are pseudonyms, not additional authors or GitHub contributors.
+The report and public research materials use the pseudonyms **Jane** for the human user when she appears inside model-visible material, and **Victor** for the persistent OpenClaw agent-persona.
+This is done to protect privacy and anonymity.
 Other private individuals are reduced to initials where they remain relevant.

 ## Important audit correction